alfmunny/Computer-Science-Notes/algorithms-4th/2-Sorting.md

 ## 2.1 Selection sort

 > Slection sort uses ~N^2/2 compares and N exchanges to sort an array of length N.

 **Running time is insensitive to input**.
-It taks about as long t orun selection sort for an array
-that is already in order or for an array with all keys equal as it does for a randomly-ordered array.
+It taks about as long to run selection sort for an array that is already in order or for an array with all keys equal as it does for a randomly-ordered array.

 **Data movement is minimal**.
 N changes.
 None of the orther sorting algorithms that we consider have this property.

 ```java
 public class Selection {